More German manufacturers using short hours, Ifo says

-BERLIN, Sept 26 (Reuters) - The number of German manufacturers switching workers to short-time employment rose in September, the Ifo economic institute said on Thursday, signalling that a recession in the sector was having a rising toll on the labour market.
+BERLIN (Reuters) - The number of German manufacturers switching workers to short-time employment rose in September, the Ifo economic institute said on Thursday, signaling that a recession in the sector was having a rising toll on the labor market.

 This figure was last recorded in 2012-13 after the financial crisis, when 100,000 workers in manufacturing had been on short hours, Ifo said.